kairosity/mp4-lionize/README.md

 ### User Portal

-1. View / add / updated my profile details easily on a page specifically for that purpose.
+1. View / add / update my profile details easily on a page specifically for that purpose.
 2. Navigate to my shopping bag quickly from the user portal side bar.
 3. Easily view all my past orders, and all their attendent details.
 4. View a list of my ordered and purchased products that I can review.